May 09, 2025

 Upon successful completion of this course the student will be able to:

-8. Use simulation software to analyze circuits.
+2. Use simulation software to test, analyze and understand electronic devices and circuits.